-In January 2019, the Compensation Committee reviewed and adjusted the base salaries of our executive officers.
-In determining such base salary adjustments, the Compensation Committee considered a number of factors, such as cost-of-living indices, market data for our peer group, achievement of our 2018 corporate objectives (as described in detail in our 2019 proxy statement), individual contributions to the achievement of our 2018 corporate objectives, the Compensation Committee's competitive positioning philosophy and, for those executive officers other than Mr. Pops, the recommendation of Mr. Pops.
+In January 2020, the Compensation Committee reviewed and adjusted the base salaries of our executive officers.
+In determining such base salary adjustments, the Compensation Committee considered a number of factors, such as cost-of-living indices, market data for our peer group, achievement of our 2019 corporate objectives (as described in detail in our proxy statement filed in 2020), individual contributions to the achievement of our 2019 corporate objectives, the Compensation Committee's competitive positioning philosophy and, for those executive officers other than Mr. Pops, the recommendation of Mr. Pops.

-Based on this review, the Compensation Committee determined that, consistent with the Company merit budget, each named executive officer should receive an increase of approximately 3.5% in his base salary for 2019, with the exception of Mr. Gaffin, for whom the Compensation Committee recommended an increase of 10% in acknowledgement of his increased responsibilities within the Company and his individual contributions to achievement of the Company's 2018 corporate objectives, and to approximate the median base salary of executives in similar positions at companies in our peer group.
-The following are the base salaries of each of our named executive officers for 2019:
+Based on this review, the Compensation Committee determined that, consistent with market practices, each named executive officer should receive an increase of approximately 3.5% in his base salary for 2020, with the exception of Dr. Hopkinson, for whom the Compensation Committee recommended an increase of 4.7% in acknowledgement of his January 2020 promotion to the position of Executive Vice President and increased responsibilities within the Company, and to approximate the median base salary of executives in similar positions at companies in our peer group.
+The following are the base salaries of each of our named executive officers for 2020:

-Named Executive Officer 2018 Base Salary 2019 Base Salary Approximate Percentage Increase
+Named Executive Officer 2019 Base Salary 2020 Base Salary Approximate Percentage Increase

-Richard F. Pops \$1,002,316 \$1,037,400 3.5%
+Richard F. Pops \$1,037,400 \$1,073,712 3.5%

-James A. Robinson \$675,000 \$700,000 3.5%

-James M. Frates \$536,732 \$556,000 3.5%
+James M. Frates \$556,000 \$575,460 3.5%

-David J. Gaffin \$500,000 \$550,000 10%

-Craig C. Hopkinson, M.D. \$600,000 \$621,000 3.5%
+Craig C. Hopkinson, M.D. \$621,000 \$650,000 4.7%

+David J. Gaffin \$550,000 \$569,250 3.5%

-Michael J. Landine \$481,916 \$499,000 3.5%
+Michael J. Landine \$499,000 \$516,465 3.5%